-In fact, you’re 50 percent more likely than independent students who don’t have kids to score an Expected Family Contribution (EFC) of $0, according to the Institute for Women’s Policy Research.
+In fact, you’re 50% more likely than independent students who don’t have kids to score an Expected Family Contribution (EFC) of $0, according to a 2017 report by the Institute for Women’s Policy Research.

-If you’re already learning how to deal with debt as a single parent, you might be hesitant to consider student loans.
+If you’re already dealing with debt as a single parent, you might be hesitant to consider student loans for single mothers and fathers.
 Racking up as many grants and scholarships as possible might lessen your need to rely on loans.

-Here are three ways that explain how to pay for college as a single mom.
+Here are three ways that explain how to pay for college as a single mom or dad.

-Like scholarships, government grants for single mothers don’t need to be repaid.
+Like scholarships, government grants for single mothers and fathers don’t need to be repaid.
 Unlike scholarships, grants are almost always based on financial need, not merit.

-That said, there are grant opportunities that are specific to single moms even if they aren’t specific to college expenses.
-The publicly funded Oregon Student Child Care Grant, for example, helps resident students pay for child care.
+That said, there are grant opportunities that are specific to single moms and dads even if they aren’t specific to college expenses.
+The publicly funded Oregon Student Child Care Grant, for example, helps resident students afford child care.